 14print("failed_slices:", failed)1launch_ready: False

-2failed_slices: ['shipping_label_ocr_accuracy']Document AI is fundamentally a token-budget problem.
+2failed_slices: ['asset_tag_ocr_accuracy']Document AI is a token-budget problem.
 Dense documents contain tiny text, tables, figures, and layout cues that don't survive aggressive resizing.

 In practice, production systems usually combine some mix of: